StudySteno/StudySteno-Plover-Contractions/Documentation of dictionary changes.md

 You'll also find some brief notes explaining some of the changes and/or choices made, thoughts on current inconsistencies, and bit more here and there below.

-# THIS IS JUST A REFERENCE FILE, DO NOT INSTALL THIS INTO PLOVER AS A DICTIONARY!!
-IT WILL NOT WORK!

 # Entries that are the same as the default dictionary entry:

 "AEUPBT": "ain't",